 All put together to make the best pocket size travel guide to Poznan.

-Great food and even greater prices
+Great food and even more excellent prices

 Here are some photos of the incredible places I had the pleasure to get to know in Poznan.
 In Berlin, places that look like those would cost at least 2x of the price that you can find in Poznan.